School of Medicine

 You must advise us of any criminal convictions you may have.

-You'll need to have a new Enhanced DBS check (child and adult).
-We'll contact you with more information on the steps you'll need to take before you start your course.
-Please only apply for your DBS through the process we provide.
+You will need to have a new Enhanced DBS check (child and adult).
+We will contact you with more information on the steps to take before you start your course.
+Please only apply for your DBS through the process we provide and only after your offer status is Unconditional Firm.
+We want to ensure you do not incur any unnecessary costs.

-Non-UK residents need to obtain a police check from their home country and this must be received by the end of August.
+Non-UK residents need to obtain a police check from their home country, and this must be received by the end of August.
 Details of how to apply will be sent out.
-If you're applying for Graduate Entry Medicine, you will need your police clearance by start of August 2024.
+If you're applying for Graduate Entry Medicine, you will need your police clearance by the start of August 2026.
 The only exception to this is if you receive an offer after this date.

 Fitness to train